akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/messagesending.md

 	"action":"create"
 }
 ```
+where *alfrescoID* is the unique ID of the whitepaper and the *action* is the action we want to perform in Liferay.
-And then we send it to ActiveMQ with the Sender class.
+And finally we send this JSON to ActiveMQ with the Sender class.

 ### The ActiveMQ Sender
 On the top of the JAVA file I import the Sender class.
 So let's see what that is.